 A decrease in the electronic chemical potential develops the light-harvesting efficiency and the ability of the electricity production in the natural dyes (Figure 2C).
-Chl a , Chl b , and Chl c2 having a central Mg2+ show better intermolecular charge transfer (ICT).
-On the other hands, the existence of a longer π -conjugated system and resonance amplification in the chlorophyll structures improve their photovoltaic performance.
-In addition, Table 2 shows that softer chlorophyll derivatives, such as Chl d and Phe y are better candidates for coupling with TiO_2 .
-A greater lifetime of the excited state and bigger coupling-constant of Chl d and Phe y is according to weaker charge recombination.
+Chl a, Chl b, and Chl c2 having a central Mg2+ show better intermolecular charge transfer (ICT).
+On the other hands, the existence of a longer $\pi$ -conjugated system and resonance amplification in the chlorophyll structures improve their photovoltaic performance.
+In addition, Table 2 shows that softer chlorophyll derivatives, such asChl d and Phe y are better candidates for coupling with TiO2.
+The greater excited-state lifetime of the Chl d and Phe y within a bigger coupling constant with TiO2reduce the charge recombination.

 FIGURE 2 Linear correlations of the electron driving force vs. the electrophilicity (A) and electronic chemical potential of the chlorophylls (B).
-The correlation of energy conversion efficiency and μ (C)
+The correlation of energy conversion efficiency and $\mu$ (C)

 In Figure 3, the changes of the energy barrier of the electron transfer at the chlorophyll/TiO2 interfaces and energy conversion efficiency of the NDSS show a harmony.
 According to these trends, IPCE is dependent on the $[?]G{inj}$ greater than LHE.
-Moreover, Chl a and Mg-Phe achlorophylls have a lower excited state oxidation potential, $E{OX(dye^)}$, and greater negative character of the Gibbs energy of electron injection, which increases the final efficiency of the NDSSCs (IPCE).
+Moreover, Chl a, Mg-Phe and Phe a chlorophylls have a lower excited state oxidation potential, $E{OX(dye^)}$ , and greater negative character of the Gibbs energy of electron injection, which increases the final efficiency of the NDSSCs (IPCE).
+According to the experimental data, phe a-like structure (the phe a structure having vinyl group (R1= CH=CH-COOH)) shows the highest efficiency in comparison with other pigments that demonstrates a more favorable electron transfer, especially in 400nm and 690 nm.[42]